CALL: +61 2 9011 6602 | 9.00 - 5.00 Mon-Fri AEST

 Offline simulation models running slower than real-time

-can not be used in real-time hardware-in-the-loop testing.
+can not be used in hardware-in-the-loop testing.

 Validate models created 'offline' (ie on your desktop)